 (The portal reliefs)

-Despite its monumental majesty, Karlskirche did not even count as von Erlach’s greatest achievement.
-He created the astonishing State Hall of the National Library, for example.
-And also a little country cottage known as Schönbrunn Palace (albeit the final building owed much to modifications by Nikolaus Pacassi).
+Our busy architect also designed a little place in the country known as Schönbrunn Palace (albeit the final building owed much to modifications by Nikolaus Pacassi).

 Von Erlach even had a hand in the plague column found on the Graben pedestrianised zone in the centre.